New Openings

 From the website and social media to building buzz with a PR agency, here's how you can set yourself up for success.

-The website isn’t a priority during the early stages of opening a restaurant (seeking capital, signing a lease, etc.), but it’s vital for when you've secured a location, built out your team, and started drafting your marketing plan.
+Even if the website isn’t a priority during the early stages of opening a restaurant (seeking capital, signing a lease, etc.), it's vital for when you've secured a location, built out your team, and started drafting your marketing plan.
 It’s important for a new restaurant to have a website that reflects its brand and converts visitors into actual paying customers.
-Below are some important aspects of a restaurant website:

 The website is mobile-friendly and responsive to all devices